 - Coordinating human and system interactions and dependencies.

-- Providing real-time visibility of current process maps and into key performance indicators (KPIs).
+- Providing real-time visibility of current process maps and key performance indicators (KPIs).

 - Managing controls and escalations in the event of failure or missed targets.

-- Identifing opportunities for continued process improvement and optimization.
+- Identifying opportunities for continued process improvement and optimization.

 Business Process Management Structure